 Inhalation: Diffuse or use a personal Nasal Inhaler

 Many commercial, chemical preparations should not be used by pregnant woman or infants under 3 years of age.
 For prevention for a baby, you may want to use 3 drops of the following mixture in baby shampoo and rinse thoroughly.

 The following essential oils are considered safe for babies, children and pregnant women.
-For very small children, you may want to use ½ the amount of essential oils.
+For very small children, adjust the dilution per age.

 20 drops Tea Tree + 15 drops Lavender + 10 drops Eucalyptus radiata (This is the No Lice! blend)

-Add 10 drops of this blend to 1 TB Jojoba oil (2% ratio) and apply it to the scalp.
+Add 10 drops of this blend to 1 TB Jojoba liquid wax (2% ratio) and apply it to the scalp.

 Make sure you don’t get this in the baby’s eyes or ears (if you do, add jojoba oil to dilute).

 Cover the hair and leave for 2+ hours or overnight.

 Using a fine-toothed comb, gently comb, wiping the comb between each sweep through the hair.
 You may want to pass the comb through vinegar each time to help clean the comb.
 For long hair, you may need to use clips to separate the hair as you comb in sections.
 When you have combed the whole head, wash the hair over a sink or bath tub with shampoo.
 Then use the following rinse.
 (If you do this in a shower, you may not be able to rinse the lice and eggs effectively off your body.)